money stress

 there's no shame in prioritizing financial skills as a student. getting your money sorted isn't shallow, it's strategic.

-#3 - the big move: just start
+#3 - your move: just start

-treat financial clarity like a musical instrument. just pick it up and start playing. you don't need to know the theory before you start.
+treat financial clarity like a musical instrument. just pick it up and start playing. you don't need to know the theory before you start. learn by doing.

-get going with curiosity, the ability to see where your money comes from, and a way to track where your money goes. you'll get better and you'll start to see your actual spending patterns. they're probably different from what you think they are. soon, you'll be able to make informed decisions based on data.
+that's it. you'll get better and you'll start to see your actual spending patterns. they're probably different from what you think. soon, you'll be able to make informed decisions based on data.

 no panic, no guesswork. just facts. clarity.